Updating the Hg Certificate¶

 You may have the certificate’s fingerprint pinned in your hgrc files.
 Automated jobs may pin the fingerprint as well.
 If you have the fingerprint pinned, you will need to take action otherwise Mercurial will refuse the connect to hg.mozilla.org once the certificate is swapped.

-The easiest way to ensure your pinned fingerprint is up-to-date is to run mach vcs-setup from a Mercurial checkout (it can be from an old revision).
+mach vcs-setupfrom a Mercurial checkout (it can be from an old revision).
 If running Mercurial 3.9+ (which you should be in order to have security fixes), both the old and new fingerprints will be pinned and the transition will “just work.”
-Once the new fingerprint is enabled on the server, run mach vcs-setup again to remove the old fingerprint.
+Once the new fingerprint is enabled on the server, runmach vcs-setupagain to remove the old fingerprint.Fingerprints and details of the new certificate (including hgrc config snippets you can copy) are located at Bug {CERT_BUG_NUMBER} From a certificate level, this transition is pretty boring: just a standard certificate renewal from the same CA.

 The Matrix channel for this operational change will be #vcs.
 Fallout in Firefox CI should be discussed in #ci.
 Please track any bugs related to this change against Bug {TRACKING_BUG_NUMBER}.

-Sample Additional Instructions for users:
+Sample Additional Instructions for users:¶

 The new certificate has been issued in bug {BUG_NUMBER}.